Gebhard of Constance: Veneration

 Gebhard began to be honoured as a saint soon after his death, and became patron of the city of Constance.
 In 1134 Bishop Ulrich II of Constance sanctioned his veneration.

 Gebhard is commemorated on 27 August in the archdiocese of Freiburg, and in the diocese of Rottenburg-Stuttgart on 26 November together with St. Konrad.

 Hohenbregenz Castle is now divided into two parts.
 The lower portion contains the Gerbhardsberg Castle Restaurant, named after St. Gebhard.
 The upper castle houses the pilgrimage church of St Gebhard and St George.
 Pilgrimages to the Gebhardsberg near Bregenz are documented from 1670.
 The relics of St. Gebhard lie at Petershausen, with the exception of an arm given by the abbey to the castle chapel in 1821.

 In 1949, the Republic of Austria issued a stamp displaying St. Gebhard.

 Patronage

 Gebhard is the patron saint of the diocese of Feldkirch and the church of St. Gebhard (Constance), and is invoked against diseases of the neck.

 Iconography

-Gebhard von Konstanz is portrayed as a bishop with a crosier and mitre and with a small church under his arm (monastery foundation) or with a skull.
+Gebhard von Konstanz is portrayed as a bishop giving his staff to a lame man.